napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 ![](@ref content/gs_napkin.png)

-If Napkin fails to load the project make sure to [build](@ref compile_run) the project (in `release` mode) at least once before loading it.
+If Napkin fails to load the project make sure to [build](@ref compile_run) the project (in `Release` mode) at least once before loading it.
 This ensures that the custom application module `mod_newproject` is compiled for you.
 The editor can then load and inspect it.
 All other modules (render, audio etc.) are pre-compiled and should work out of the box.

 To add an audio file: